 For more than two decades, NVIDIA has pioneered visual computing, the art and science of computer graphics.
-With a singular focus on this field, Nvidia GPU offers specialized platforms for the gaming, professional visualization, data center, GPU server and automotive markets.
-Nvidia’s work is at the center of the most consequential mega-trends in GPU cluster technology — virtual reality, artificial intelligence and self-driving cars.
+With a singular focus on this field, NVIDIA GPUs offers specialized platforms for the gaming, professional visualization, data center, GPU server and automotive markets.
+NVIDIA’s work is at the center of the most consequential mega-trends in GPU cluster technology — virtual reality, artificial intelligence and self-driving cars.

 GPU servers have become an essential part in the computational research world.
 From bioinformatics to weather modeling, GPUs have offered over 70x speed up on researcher’s code.
 With hundreds of applications already accelerated by these cards, check to see if your favorite applications are on the GPU applications list.

-There are a handful of GPU accelerated libraries which users can use to speed up applications using GPUs.
-Many of them are CUDA libraries (such as cuBLAS and CUDA Math Library), but there are others such as IMSL Fortran libraries and HiPLAR (High Performance Linear Algebra in R).
+There are a handful of GPU accelerated libraries that developers can use to speed up applications using GPUs.
+Many of them are NVIDIA CUDA libraries (such as cuBLAS and CUDA Math Library), but there are others such as IMSL Fortran libraries and HiPLAR (High Performance Linear Algebra in R).
 These libraries can be linked to replace standard libraries that are commonly used in non-GPU-Accelerated computing.

 NVIDIA has created an entire toolkit devoted to computing on their CUDA-enabled GPUs.
 The CUDA toolkit, which includes the CUDA libraries, are the core of many GPU-Accelerated programs.
-And because it was written by NVIDA, for NVIDIA GPUs, it’s no coincidence that CUDA is one of the most widely used toolkits in the GPGPU world today.
+CUDA is one of the most widely used toolkits in the GPGPU world today.

 In today’s world, Deep Learning is becoming essential in many segments of the industry.
 For instance, Deep Learning is key in voice and image recognition where the machine must learn while gaining input.
 Writing algorithms for machines to learn from data is a difficult task, but NVIDIA has written a Deep Learning SDK to provide the tools necessary to help design code to run on GPUs.